Compliance

 Ethan Altmann

-Understand how to rev up cybersecurity with the SEC Cybersecurity Rule and CISA Directive | anecdotes
+Understand how to rev up cybersecurity with the SEC Cybersecurity Rule and CISA Directive | Anecdotes

 With cyberattacks taking center stage in news reporting, the U.S. government recognized the need to take action to ensure private companies and public entities protect the data of its citizens.
 Voluntary measures taken by companies in the past have not proven sufficient or consistent.
 Therefore, the U.S. Securities and Exchange Commission (SEC) and the U.S. Cybersecurity and Infrastructure Security Agency (CISA) have stepped in and introduced new cybersecurity rules.
 These two federal agencies take differing approaches to the requirements for organizations to secure private and public data.
 Let’s dive into both the SEC Cybersecurity Rule and the CISA Directive and see how they can be integrated into an organization’s data security strategy.